Chinese Opera : 戏曲 Xì qǔ

 Chinese Musical Accompaniment

 Musical accompaniment is provided by a band of musicians often in plain view to the right hand side of the stage.
 Traditional instruments are used with heavy use of percussion.
 Chinese people use the phrase to go to ‘listen to the Opera’ rather than ‘watch the Opera’.
-Connoisseurs may sit with their eyes closed to fully appreciate the music and singing; it is such an essential part of the performance.
+Connoisseurs may sit with their eyes closed to fully appreciate the music and singing as it is such an essential part of the performance.
 Typically there will be about ten musicians playing a range of instruments: the erhu and huqin (stringed instruments); sheng (mouth organ); pipa (lute); suona (trumpet); gongs; wooden blocks and drums.